 About Jocelyn Olcott

-Jocelyn Olcott is the Margaret Taylor Smith Director of Gender, Sexuality & Feminist Studies and Professor of History and International Comparative Studies at Duke University.
-She is the author of Revolutionary Women in Postrevolutionary Mexico (Duke University Press, 2005) and the co-editor of Sex in Revolution: Gender, Politics, and Power in Modern Mexico (Duke University Press, 2006), which appeared in translation as Género, poder y politico en el México posrevolucionario (Fondo de Cultura Económica, 2009).
+Jocelyn Olcott is a Professor of History and Gender, Sexuality & Feminist Studies at Duke University.
+She is the author of International Women’s Year: The Greatest Consciousness-Raising Event in History (Oxford University Press, 2017), Revolutionary Women in Postrevolutionary Mexico (Duke University Press, 2005) and the co-editor of The Academic’s Handbook, 4th ed.
+(Duke University Press, 2020) and Sex in Revolution: Gender, Politics, and Power in Modern Mexico (Duke University Press, 2006), which appeared in translation as Género, poder y politico en el México posrevolucionario (Fondo de Cultura Económica, 2009).
 She has published numerous book chapters and journal articles, including in Gender & History, Journal of Women’s History, and Hispanic American Historical Review.

 Co-winner of the 2020 Ida Blom-Karen Offen Prize in Transnational Women’s and Gender History, awarded by the International Federation for Research in Women’s History.